insanum/sncli/README.md

   - full two-way sync with Simplenote performed dynamically in the background
   - all actions logged and easily reviewed
   - list note titles (configurable format w/ title, date, flags, tags, keys, etc)
-  - sort notes by date, alpha by title, pinned on top
+  - sort notes by date, alpha by title, tags, pinned on top
   - search for notes using a Google style search pattern or Regular Expression
   - view note contents and meta data
   - view and restore previous versions of notes